Christ’s Death Atoned for the Sins of Men

 If Christ was merely a created being, then, His life could atone for just one life (Exodus 21:23;Leviticus 17:11).
-But being the Creator, Christ’s death could atone for all humanity “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
+But being the Creator, Christ’s death could atone for all humanity.
+“For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).

-Christ’s death for the entire human race was made possible by the Father (2 Cor.
-5:14, 15; Heb.
-2:9; 1 John 2:2).
-And now the offer of salvation is freely offered to all men (Matt.
-11:28, 29; Mark 16:15; John 7:37; Rev. 22:17).
-Thus, provision has been made to meet all the evils of Adam’s fall, a provision as extensive in its life saving as is the death caused by sin.
+Christ’s death for the entire human race was made possible by the Father (2 Corinthians 5:14, 15; Hebrews 2:9; 1 John 2:2).
+And now the offer of salvation is freely offered to all men (Matthew 11:28, 29; Mark 16:15; John 7:37; Revelation 22:17).
+Thus, provision has been made to meet all the consequence’s of Adam’s fall, a provision as extensive in its life saving as is the death caused by sin.

 In His service,